 Context-Driven Performance Testing

 Drastic changes in the industry in recent years significantly expanded the performance testing horizon – agile development and cloud computing probably the most.
-Basically, instead of a single way of doing performance testing (and all other were considered rather exotic), we have a full spectrum of different tests which can be done at different moments – so deciding what and when to test became a very non-trivial task heavily depending on the context.
+I attempted to summarize the changes in Reinventing Performance Testing.
+Basically, instead of on single way of doing performance testing (and all other were considered rather exotic), we have a full spectrum of different tests which can be done at different moments – so deciding what and when to test became a very non-trivial task heavily depending on the context.

-Moreover, performance testing is not the only way to mitigate performance risks – there are other approaches too and the dynamic of their usage is changing with time.
-So the art of performance engineering is to find out the best strategy of combining different performance tests and other approaches to mitigate performance risks to optimize risk mitigation / costs ratio for, of course, the specific context.
+Moreover, performance testing is not the only way to mitigate performance risks – there are other approaches too and the dynamic of their usage is changing with time – see, for example, Performance Engineering and Load Testing: A Changing Dynamic.
+So the art of performance engineering is to find out the best strategy of combining different performance tests and other approaches to mitigate performance risks to optimize risk mitigation/costs ratio for, of course, the specific context.